Becconor/Becconor/README.md

 <img src="Images/BatmanGirl.png"/>

 # README.md
-<p>I’m a Web Development student in my second year based in Malmö, Sweden.👩🏻‍🎓📚🤘🏼</p>
-<p>Currently focusing on front-end development and UX/UI design, with experience in building user-friendly web applications, while also expanding my backend knowledge in Java and Python.</p>
+<p>I’m a Web Development student in my second year based in Malmö, Sweden.👩🏻‍🎓📚🤘🏼<br/> Currently focusing on front-end development and UX/UI design, with experience in building user-friendly web applications, while also expanding my backend knowledge in Java and Python.</p>